Paying into Pillar 3a is worthwhile. Even bit by bit.

 Not paying in for several years results in savings gaps

 Not all households pay annually into their private retirement provision.
-In contrast to the second pillar, missed deposits into Pillar 3a cannot be compensated later.
-The following scenario shows wealth accumulation with regular deposits of the current maximum amount of CHF 6,883 compared to a person who makes no deposits for a period of seven years.
-Apart from the missed deposits totaling CHF 48,181, there is also less interest income.
+In contrast to the second pillar, missed contributions to Pillar 3a cannot be made up for later under current legislation.
+The following scenario shows wealth accumulation with regular contributions of the current CHF 7,056 (maximum amount for 2023) compared to a person who makes no contributions for a period of seven years.
+Apart from the missed contributions totaling CHF 49,392, the interest income earned is lower.

-Based on a mixed 3a model with an interest account and securities solution, an average interest rate/yield of 3 percent or 2 percent is assumed.
-In Scenario A with 3 percent average interest, the accumulated interest income given constant deposits (A1) is almost CHF 53,000 higher than in the event of a seven-year deposit break (A2).
-In Scenario B with 2 percent annual yield, the interest loss was still around CHF 31,000.
+Based on a mixed 3a model with an interest account and securities solution, the average interest rate and return assumed are 3% and 2%, respectively.
+In Scenario A, with an average rate of 3%, the accumulated interest income resulting from consistent contributions (A1) is over CHF 54,000 higher than with a seven-year gap in contributions (A2).
+In Scenario B, with a 2% annual return, the amount of interest lost was still over CHF 31,000.

 Investing in your pension provision early on pays off

-The older they get, the Swiss tend to pay into Pillar 3a more frequently.
+The older they get, the more frequently the Swiss tend to pay into Pillar 3a.
 However, for wealth accumulation, it would make more sense to start with retirement savings at as young an age as possible because anyone who saves over a relatively long period of time will achieve a higher final net worth with the same interest rate.
-In the following scenario, an annual deposit of approx. CHF 4,916 over a period of 35 years results in a higher final net worth than if the maximum amount of CHF 6,883 is deposited annually over a period of 25 years.
+In the following scenario, annual contributions of approx. CHF 5,040 for a period of 35 years results in a higher final net worth than if the maximum amount of CHF 7,056 (maximum amount for 2023) is contributed annually over a period of 25 years.

-Although the total deposits are identical, the "early bird" achieves assets that are CHF 25,000 higher in the end than if the savings had started ten years later.
+Even though the total contributions are identical, the "early bird" generates assets that are CHF 26,000 higher in the end than if the savings had started ten years later.
 It is therefore advisable to start saving for retirement at an early age – even if it is not possible to pay in the maximum amount.